wso2/docs-apk/en/docs/tutorials/grpc-api-management.md

 OAuth2 ensures only trusted clients with a valid access token can call your API.
 By default, OAuth2 is enabled for all APIs and the gateway expects the token in the Authorization header.
 You only need to add an authentication section (as shown below) if you want to change the header name or behavior.

 a.
-To customize the header name and allow the token to pass to the backend, you can modify the `authentication` section in the `apk-conf` file as follows.
+To customize the header name and allow the token to pass to the backend, modify the `authentication` section in the `apk-conf` file as follows.
 Let’s switch the header name to `X-Api-Auth`.

   ```toml
   authentication: